skybber/JInjector/README.md

 ## Overview

 HotswapPatcher is a Java agent designed to enable modifications of Java classes on-the-fly through patch text files, using a syntax that extends from Java.
-This tool enables the alteration of classes within the JDK or JAR files without requiring recompilation, thus streamlining the development process.
+This tool enables the modification of classes within the JDK or JAR files without requiring recompilation, thus streamlining the development process.
 Utilizing patch files in the Javassist format, HotswapPatcher allows injecting code directly into existing Java methods.